jrasmusson/level-up-swift/7-properties/README.md

 ### Working with UIKit and Classes

 A subtle for confusing point is why you can define UIKit variables as `let` and then modify them later.
-Shouldn't they be vars?
+To mutate this label, shouldn't it have to be a `var`?

 ```swift
 let highLimitLabel = UILabel()